An Interlude Before the Third Act of “The Assemblage of AI”

 9. Thousands of Senses: Not just the five senses we learned about in school.

-This break is especially timely since my next blog, “The Products of System 2”, is indeed intended to reign things in.
-Originally, this what I’m writing here was supposed to be the introduction to “The Products of System 2”, but it’s too long for that purpose and I want to be sure I clarify what I have in mind.
+This break is especially timely since my next blog, “The Products of System 2”, is indeed intended to rein things in.
+Originally, what I’m writing here was supposed to be the introduction to my upcoming blog, “The Products of System 2”, but it’s too long for that purpose and I want to be sure I clarify what I have in mind.

-What is the actual product of all the Assemblage of AI?
+What is the actual product of The Assemblage of AI?

-Let’s revisit the premise that has run through everything I’ve written, as distorted by my misunderstanding of the “I” in BI.
+Let’s revisit the premise that has run through everything I’ve written (the books and blogs), through the distorted lens of my misunderstanding of the “I” in BI.

-The core insight of my book, Enterprise Intelligence, is that enterprises have been building analytics platforms for decades that correspond—mostly unintentionally—to components of human intelligence.
+The core insight of my book, Enterprise Intelligence, is that enterprises have been building analytics platforms for decades through a history of new components that correspond—mostly unintentionally—to components of human intelligence.
 It makes sense: we treat corporations as entities, and human intelligence is the only real model we have.
-So our tools evolve in parallel, mimicking the same functional needs.
+So our analytical platform reflects our thinking process, mimicking the same functional needs.
+We could say the analytics platforms we’ve been developing are being made in our image.

 Over the decades, new “flavors of the year” arrived, each hyped as the next big thing because the previous one fell short in some way.
 But those flavors weren’t replacements—they were necessary components that got installed, grabbing the spotlight while the former star receded into the background.
 The hard part was always wiring them into a coherent whole.
 Evolution handled that wiring for biological intelligence over eons.
 For us, it’s our own creation—so it’s up to us to do the integration.

-I thought about this back when the Japanese Fifth Generation Computer Systems (FGCS) project was underway.
+I thought about this back in the mid 1990s when the Japanese Fifth Generation Computer Systems (FGCS) project of the 1980s seemed to disappear.
 I never saw it as a true failure.
-They simply underestimated the difficulty: crafting rules at scale, building consensus around them, and maintaining them in a constantly changing world.
+In my opinion, they underestimated the difficulty of crafting rules at scale, building consensus around them, and maintaining them in a constantly changing world.
 Symbolic expert systems abstracted concepts in ways that lost the rich contextual details—symbols are inherently lossy, even if the intent was deterministic rather than probabilistic.
 It hit a roadblock, but the direction wasn’t wrong.

 When FGCS was abandoned, it didn’t mean Prolog (or any logic programming) didn’t work.
 It meant Prolog alone wouldn’t suffice—nor will the Semantic Web alone, nor Big Data alone, nor machine learning alone, nor LLMs alone (that’s the “NoLLM” theme running through The Assemblage of Artificial Intelligence).
-It’s more about AND than OR (replacing what didn’t work with something else from a different angle).
+It’s more about AND (incorporating the new big thing) than OR (replacing what didn’t work with something else from a different angle).
 The trouble with AND is that means there are more moving parts, more things to worry about.
 With OR, we can just move on to the next thing to see what happens.
 Well, of course.
 The world is made of interacting systems, not things.
+Yes, human intelligence is complex.
 We architect systems from components.
 Intelligence is a system, not a thing.

 There’s a big difference between something that didn’t work because it’s only part of the solution and something that plain didn’t work.